nisithj/PintOS/guides/project0-Interactive-shell.md

 - **Forgetting the bounds check** on `buffer` — leads to potential stack buffer overflow if someone pastes/types a very long line.
 - **Using `==` instead of `strcmp`** for string comparison — this is a classic C gotcha coming from higher-level languages.
 - **Missing the `(long long)` cast** on `rtc_get_time()` — works "by accident" on some setups, but it's undefined behavior technically, and the compiler will warn you.
 - **Trying to use `scanf`/`fgets`** — they don't exist here.
-If your code doesn't compile because of a missing library function, it's usually because you're reaching for something that only exists in user-space.
+If your code doesn't compile because of a missing library function, it's usually because you're reaching for something that only exists in user space.

----

-## 9. Why this design, and not something fancier?

-You might wonder why not use a more "proper" data structure (like a command table with function pointers, similar to how `run_actions()` handles its actions further down in the same file).
-That *is* a cleaner pattern, and worth knowing about — but a straightforward `if/else if` chain is perfectly fine for 7 fixed commands, and it's easier to read for a first pass at kernel programming.
-If you want to push yourself, try refactoring it into a table-driven dispatcher once the basic version works — it's a nice exercise in matching the style already used elsewhere in `init.c` (see `run_actions()`'s `struct action` table for inspiration).

 ---